ahmadalwy3/ahmadalwy3/Does-uBlock-block-ads-or-just-hide-them?.md

 - Cached generic cosmetic filters: injected before page's root DOM is loaded
     - No flickering

-Also, a very simple test to see how sturdy is cosmetic filtering in your blocker: <http://raymondhill.net/ublock/adbox.html>.
+Also, a very simple test page to find out if cosmetic filtering can be bypassed in your blocker: <http://raymondhill.net/ublock/adbox.html>.

 #### More details regarding network filtering